Eyes will be on Andres Iniesta, Lionel Messi, Neymar, Wayne Rooney and the other superstars looking to cement their legacies in Brazil.

 His decision was rewarded with a place in the World Cup squad, a call which caused controversy when the likes of Landon Donovan were left out.
 Green will hope to justify the hype once the tournament gets under way.

 Ciro Immobile will attempt to launch his career to new heights in the coming months after making his mark in front of goal over the course of 2013-14.

-After starting the season at Torino, the Italy striker finished the campaign as Serie A's top scorer, and is about to play in the World Cup on the back of sealing a lucrative move to Borussia Dortmund.
+After starting the season at Torino, the Italy striker finished the campaign as Serie A's top goalscorer, and is about to play in the World Cup on the back of sealing a lucrative move to Borussia Dortmund.

-While the World Cup will simply be Immobile's first of many appearances in the spotlight with the Champions League and regular international caps awaiting him, the tournament in Brazil presents him with a perfect opportunity to underline his dramatic progress with a breakout performance.
+So, while the World Cup will simply be Immobile's first of many appearances in the spotlight with the Champions League and regular international caps awaiting him, the tournament in Brazil presents him with a perfect opportunity to underline his dramatic progress with a breakout performance.